Activities & Itineraries

 Stanley Place, South Brisbane

-Situated in Brisbane’s cultural precinct, the SLQ Bookshop invites you to immerse yourself in all things Queensland.
+Situated in Brisbane’s cultural precinct, the SLQ Bookshop invites you to immerse yourself in all things Queensland, page by page.
 You can pick up titles by local authors, books about Queensland’s history, and even works exploring Indigenous culture.
 As a two-time winner of Queensland’s Specialist Bookseller of the Year, the bookstore takes pride in providing quality service to every reader who walks through their doors, so you know you’re in good hands.
 For the history buffs hiding among us, the store has a range of vintage maps handpicked from SLQ’s archives that will take you down a rabbit hole of Brisbane’s history.

-QAGOMA Bookshop
+QAGOMA Store

 Stanley Place, South Brisbane